HectorMRC/HectorMRC/README.md

 ## I'm a software developer and engineering student

 - 🔭 I’m currently working on multiple Golang based projects on [alvidir](https://github.com/alvidir) organization.
-- 🌱 At same way i'm also learning about Golang & Rust programming.
-As well as a lot more technologies that i'm intrigued about.
+- 🌱 At same way I'm learning about Golang, I'm doing as well with Rust programming.
+Among much more technologies I'm intrigued about.
 - 👯 It would be nice to collaborate on interesting Web & ML projects.
 - 📫 How to reach me: the easiest way is via email <hector.morales.carnice@gmail.com>.
 - :bulb: Any software project is like a cake: presentation has to be good, but the ingredients must be the best.